OyvindSabo/compendiums/01-introduction.md

 **CPU cache**\
 A collection of memory locations that the CPU can access more quickly than it can access main memory.

+**Branching**
+Once we have a cache, an obvious problem is deciding which data and instructions should be stored in the cache.
+The universally used principle is based on the idea that programs tend to use data and instructions that are physically close to recently used data and instructions.
+After executing an instruction, programs typically execute the next instruction; branching tends to be relatively rare.
+Similarly, after a program has accessed one memory location, it often accesses a memory location that is physically nearby.

+The principle that an access of one location is followed by an access of a nearby location is often called locality.
+After accessing one memory location (instruction or data), a program will typically access a nearby location (spatial locality) in the near future (temporal locality).

 **Cache eviction**\
 When more than one line in memory can be mapped to several different locations in a cache, we need to be able to decide which line in the cache should be replaced.
 The most commonly used scheme is called **least recently used**.
 The cache has a record of the relative order in which the blocks have been used, and the least recently used line is evicted and replaced by a new line from memory.